 A SUMMARY OF THE EVIDENCE ACROSS A WIDE RANGE OF CANCERS

-A systematic review of 118 observational studies in patients with 18 different types of cancer suggested that low dose aspirin could improve survival by 20%.
+A large review of over 100 observational studies in patients with 18 different types of cancer suggested that low dose aspirin could improve survival by 20%.
 The review, including about 250,000 cancer patients taking aspirin, also found evidence it helps reduce secondary or metastatic cancer spread.
-Whilst aspirin caused bleeds in some patients, evidence overall was of a good safety profile.
+Whilst aspirin caused bleeds in some patients, overall the medicine had a good safety profile.

 This leaflet has several intentions:

-To fulfil these intentions, this leaflet reaches out to a broad audience including cancer patients, family members, carers, charities, researchers and healthcare professionals.
-The review paper is freely available in the public domain by entering the title shown below into an internet search engine.
+To fulfil the previous intentions, this leaflet reaches out to a broad audience including cancer patients, family members, carers, charities, researchers and healthcare professionals.
+The review paper is freely available in the public domain by typing in the title shown below into an internet search engine.
 More information on the benefits and risk of aspirin can be found on the NHS website.

 Elwood et al. Aspirin and cancer survival : a systematic review and meta-analysis of 118 observational studies of aspirin in 18 cancers.
 Ecancermedicalscience 2021;15:1258

 This leaflet has been prepared with the kind assistance of the team who undertook the above new study.